jkclee123/boulder-sp/prd.md

     * **As a** buyer, **I want** to contact a seller from the market page, **so that** I can arrange payment.
     * **Acceptance Criteria**:
         1. A contact button is present on each Market page listing.
-        2. The user is prevented from clicking the button if their own `telephone` number is not set, with an appropriate message.
+        2. The user is prevented from clicking the button if their own `phoneNumber` number is not set, with an appropriate message.
         3. Clicking the button opens a new tab to `https://t.me/{owner-telegramId}`.

 ---